Policies for Awarded Grants

 Terminology

-Noncompliance – when a grantee has not complied with the requirements of a grant contract.
+Noncompliance occurs when a grantee does not meet the requirements of the grant contract.